 Leading the Customer Success team here at Further, I get asked a lot by researchers about Online Focus Groups (OFGs).
-Sure, they have some benefits, but more often than not, researchers can achieve more with their asynchronous cousin, the Online Research Community (ORC).
+Sure, they have some benefits - they are quick to set up, quick to execute, they provide instant transcription, so researchers can export transcripts in a moment - but more often than not, researchers can achieve more with their asynchronous cousin, the Online Research Community.
 Here’s why...

 Online Research Communities vs Online Focus Groups

 Even before the pandemic drove (almost) everything online, Online research communities were fast becoming one of the most popular forms of online qualitative research.
 That’s because they offer so many benefits.
 For example:

 FlexibilityAn Online Focus Group is a synchronous activity.
 All participants gather together and answer questions within the same online setting and timeframe.
 In contrast, online research communities are asynchronous: there’s no requirement for participants to give their responses at the same time.

 a) Whether your participant is an early bird or a night owl, a #GirlBoss or a stay-at-home-Dad, they can all participate in the discussion when it suits them.

 That builds engagement, because you’re accessing participants at the moments when they want to look at online and mobile content.